DrDadolle/EmeraldEmpire-CK3-Mod/README.md

 Wars requires more prestige within the emerald empire if
 - You are a Major Clan & target is minor Clan OR target primary title has a lower title (Minor Clan Protection by Imperial Edict)
 - You are a Major Clan & the target is a Major Clan (No Major Clan Warfare by Imperial Edict)

+Casus Belli
+- You can conquer neighbour of different heritage at a premium cost (even if you are both have the same liege)

 New Special Decisions
 - It is possible to create Custom Duchies (called Minor Clans) via a decision